Terms to help you get to know Menlo School

 Menlo School Parent Association (MSPA): Parent-run organization focused on developing community amongst families, students, and Menlo faculty & administration; funded entirely by parent donations during the annual enrollment process.

-MSPA General Meeting: Meetings organized by MSPA leadership for entire Menlo parent community with goal of informing parents about current activities and relevant issues on campus.
+MSPA General Meeting: Meetings organized by MSPA leadership for the entire Menlo parent community with the goal of informing parents about current activities and relevant issues on campus.
 Held 4 times a year.